Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 ## **How Agents Respond to Triggers**

-So how do agents know when to act?
+How do agents know when to act?
 They activate in response to **triggers**—events that tell the agent "it's time."

 ### **Common Trigger Types**
 * **Chat messages** — Messages in Cursor's chat matching the agent's scope.
-	- Cursor agents can be instructed—via a project-level `agents.md`—to respond to **specific keyphrases or invocation patterns in a prompt**, effectively routing a request to a predefined behavior or sub-prompt.
+	- Cursor agents can be instructed—via a project-level `AGENTS.md`—to respond to **specific keyphrases or invocation patterns**, effectively routing a request to a predefined behavior or sub-prompt.
-	- Cursor, Windsurf, Copilot, etc all have agreed to read a root level **Agents.md** for such instructions
+	- Cursor, Windsurf, Copilot, etc. all have agreed to read a root-level `AGENTS.md` for such instructions

 ### **Pseudo Trigger Types**
 * **File changes** — Save, create, or modify files matching patterns (e.g., `*.md`, `src/**/*.ts`)
 * **Pattern matching** — Content inside a file matching specific rules or keywords

 Cursor AI cannot handle file changes and pattern matches natively as of Dec 2025.
-In other words, Cursor agents **cannot natively react to file system events**, such as a file being created or modified, in the way a watcher, CI system, or workflow engine can.
+Cursor agents **cannot natively react to file system events**, such as a file being created or modified, in the way a watcher, CI system, or workflow engine can.

 To simulate file-based triggers, you must **procedurally instruct the agent** to run shell commands in a loop—e.g., polling every ~50ms—to check for file existence or changes, then interpret the shell output once the condition is met.
-In other words, you’re leveraging the agent’s ability to execute shell commands and reason over their output, not declaring a true “when A changes, run B” rule
+You're leveraging the agent's ability to execute shell commands and reason over their output, not declaring a true "when A changes, run B" rule.

 ---

-## **Checkpoints for Human in the Loop Can Give You Control**
+## **Checkpoints for Human-in-the-Loop Control**

 Worried an agent might push changes too far?
 Build **checkpoints** into the workflow.